To build muscle you need to use the best weight training exercises out there otherwise you’re just wasting your time.

 Typically you don’t think of what’s considered by many to be a core training exercise to be on the list of the best builders of size and strength.
 But the Turkish get up does so much that it has to be considered a staple.
 Not only does it strengthen your core but it’s fantastic for shoulder stability, thoracic mobility, the hips, the glutes, etc.

 Including it in your routine helps bulletproof you from injuries and exposes weaknesses you need to work on.
+When you are healthy and functional you can make better gains in the gym.
+That simple.

 3) Trap Bar Deadlift